NEOSidekick/NEOSidekick.MarkdownForAgents/README.md

 # NEOSidekick.MarkdownForAgents

-Markdown rendering for AI agents in Neos CMS.
+**Markdown rendering for AI agents for the Neos CMS.**

 The package makes Neos pages available as clean Markdown while keeping the normal HTML experience unchanged for browsers.
 Agents can request Markdown either via a `.md` URL suffix or through HTTP content negotiation.
 The package converts most of your content correctly out of the box; add a dedicated renderer only where the result needs improvement.

+Also check out our just launchen [NEOSidekick cms content editing agent v3](https://neosidekick.com/)

 ## Why Markdown